jonesmatr/README-Generator/README.md

 ## Installation
 To install this project, follow these steps:
 1. Clone the repository to your local machine using the following command: git clone https://github.com/your-username/your-project.git
-2. Navigate to the root directory of the project using the following command: cd your-project Replace your-project with the name of your project.
+2. Navigate to the root directory of the project using the following command: cd your-project Replace your-project with the name of your project
 3. Install the necessary dependencies using the following command: npm install This will install all of the necessary packages and dependencies for the project.
 4. Start the application using the following command: npm start This will start the application and open it in your default web browser.
 That's it!
 Once you've completed these steps, you should be able to use the application on your local machine.